 In addition to her work with the IPPS, Stephanie has worked to organize the first World Congress on Pelvic and Abdominal Pain, which took place in Amsterdam in May of 2013; and is a member of the Global Society for Endometriosis, Pelvic Pain and Surgeons (GSEPS), an organization that works to educate the medical community in China about the diagnosis and treatment of pelvic pain/dysfunction.

-For her part, Liz is heavily involved in community outreach.
-Toward that end, she hosts regular events throughout the year in the Bay area to bring awareness to a wide range of important topics including pre-and postpartum pelvic floor rehab, safe exercise during pregnancy, and sexual pain.
+For her part, Liz is heavily involved in community outreach and PHRC operations.
+Toward that end, she hosts regular events throughout the year to bring awareness to a wide range of important topics including pre-and postpartum pelvic floor rehab, safe exercise during pregnancy, and sexual pain.

-In addition to their regular speaking engagements, organizational activities and community outreach, the PHRC staff writes an award-winning, weekly blog where they tackle a variety of issues related to pelvic health and rehab.
+In addition to their regular speaking engagements, organizational activities and community outreach, the PHRC staff writes an award-winning, weekly blog, As the Pelvic Turns, where they tackle a variety of issues related to pelvic health and rehab.
+In 2016 they published their first book, Pelvic Pain Explained.